About urinary tract infections (UTIs)

 Tests for urinary tract infections (UTIs)

-If your child has had a lot of UTIs, or the UTIs have been unusual in some way, your GP might recommend an ultrasound to look at your child’s urinary tract, including his kidneys and bladder.
+If your child has had a lot of UTIs, or the UTIs have been unusual in some way, your GP might recommend an ultrasound to look at your child’s urinary tract, including their kidneys and bladder.

 Treatment for urinary tract infections (UTIs)

-Preventing urinary traction infections (UTIs)
+Preventing urinary tract infections (UTIs)

 - Make sure your child always drinks plenty of water throughout the day.